CharlesB91/visit-glasgow/README.md

 ![Buchanan-Street](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/Buchanan-street.PNG)

-- This section allows the user to sign up to the weekly newsletter offered.
+- This section allows the user to sign up to the weekly news letter offered.
 The fields required are first name, surname, email address with an accompanying submit button.
 - This features a basic sign up form highlighted in the same colour as the footer.
 This sign up form is not fully functional as backend technologies will be required which are outside the scope of this project.

 ![Sign-up](https://github.com/CharlesB91/visit-glasgow/blob/master/assets/images/mock-ups/sign-up.PNG)